Create a VAT Return

 - 5. Next > select one of the following options:

-- Submit online to the Government Gateway with Sage One – If you select this option, check or enter your credentials and company details > Save > Yes.
+- Submit online to the Government Gateway – If you select this option, check or enter your credentials and company details > Save > Yes.

-- Submit to HMRC by other means – Select this option if you intend to submit manually through the government gateway and not through Sage One > Save.
+- Submit to HMRC by other means – Select this option if you intend to submit manually through the government gateway > Save.

 You’ve now created a VAT Return and an invoice is created in either Expenses or Sales depending on whether you need to pay or reclaim VAT from HMRC.